kailaix/ADCMEKit.jl/README.md

 # ADCMEKit

-ADCMEKit is used to plot the loss landscape.
+ADCMEKit is used to facilitate inverse modeling using [ADCME](https://github.com/kailaix/ADCME.jl).

+## Basic Functions

 `linedata(a, b)`: generate (1-α)a+αb as a function of α